 Additionally, other pretty sweet kicks the Lark has include an online coffee roaster (one of Montana’s best coffee brewers) Treeline Coffee.
 Definitely try the seasonal gingerbread latte.
 We spent the sweetest and slowest morning sipping coffee, reading the New York Times and watching snow fall all from the comfort of this sweet cafe.
 Plus, Treeline Coffee has the sweetest little gifts, we brought home the perfect Yellowstone coffee table book and I am so happy to have a piece of our trip home with us!

 Bozeman is known for fantastic EATS.
-From brunch, to lunch, and dinner, rest assured, you will have pretty tasty meals while traveling to Bozeman.
+From brunch, to lunch, and dinner, rest assured, you will have pretty tasty meals while traveling to Bozeman, MT in winter.
 Therefore, I encourage you to split meals when you can to help save more room in your stomach for all the fantastic options!

 Must-have breakfast in Bozeman, JAM.
 JAM, the top-rated brunch joint in Bozeman is absolutely delicious, open from 7AM – 3:30AM perfect for both the early risers or the late-morning seekers!
 The menu is legit, and so are there mimosas.
 Order the mimosa with elderberry ~ so, SO good!
 J and I both ordered the huevos racheros and they were delicious!
 Side note, does anyone else end up ordering the same thing as their honey at restaurants, lol, no matter how hard we try to avoid it, it always happens!
 But, yes, JAM is a must!